Claiming Superannuation TPD Payouts

 About a TPD Payout and Centrelink Payments

-Does a TPD payout affect Centrelink benefits?
-This Is a common question for those about to claim a TPD payout.
+Does a TPD payout affect Centrelink entitlements?
+This is a common question for those about to claim TPD.

 However, your Centrelink payments will likely change when you remove money from your TPD payout or superannuation account.
 For this reason, we recommend seeking qualified financial advice before deciding about moving funds.

-Is it Possible to Return to Work Following a TPD payout?
+Can I Return to Work Following a TPD Payout?

 In some circumstances, you can return to work following a TPD payout.
-Whether or not you can work again relies on your insurance policy terms and conditions and other factors.
+Whether or not you can work again depends on your insurance policy terms and conditions and other factors.

 Most TPD insurance policies fall into one of these two categories:

 The second category is more challenging.
-When your policy says you can’t work in any occupation, you cannot return to work in your usual job or any other occupation.
+When your policy says you can’t work in any occupation, you cannot return to your usual job or any other occupation.
 The exception is when a new treatment or therapy helps you recover from your ailment to the point where you can work again.
-In this situation, uou could potentially return to work and retain your TPD payout.
+In this situation, you could potentially return to work and retain your total and permanent disability payment.

 Please ensure you receive expert legal advice before making any decision regarding going back to work.